|

 the population decrease.
 Managers closed the emperor goose hunting season in 1986

-and subsistence hunting was closed in 1987, although there continues to be some
+and subsistence hunting was closed in 1987, although there continued to be some

-take.
-The plan’s goal is to restore the emperor goose population to
+and harvest monitoring.
+The plan’s goal is to maintain the emperor goose population

 |